 But there are many versions of Shira-Ae.
 One of them only includes spinach with the tofu paste.
 You can customize the recipe to the one that you prefer.

-The delightful sweetness from this dish shows you why it is one of the best Japanese salad cooking formulas.
+The delightful sweetness from this dish shows you why it is one of the best Japanese salad dishes.
 Maybe salad is not the first thing that comes to your mind when you think about Japanese food.
 But if you have a chance, I suggest you take this simple healthy dish.

 Total time: 1 hour (including 15 minutes for marinating tofu).